Image

 1. Keep It Simple

 Avoid jargon like "incremental visitation."
-Your job is to inspire, not educate.
-Plain language beats complexity.
+Your goal is to motivate, not teach.
+Simple language beats complicated words.

 2. Repeat the Message